Our Girl Friday: Production

-Norman Lindsay's novel The Cautious Amorist was published in 1931.
-It was banned in parts of Australia.

-Film rights were purchased in 1948.
-It was to be written and directed by Noel Langley and Robertson Hare was attached as a star.
+Film rights to Norman Lindsay's novel were purchased in 1948.
+The film was to be written and directed by Noel Langley and Robertson Hare was attached as a star.
 The original producer was John Sutro and the working title was Sadie was a Lady.
 Lucille Ball was going to be the female star.
 Then Jane Russell was going to play it.
 By now George Minter was producer and the title was The Girl on the Island.
 The film ended up not being made until several years later.

 Joan Collins was borrowed from J. Arthur Rank to appear in the film.
 She wrote in her memoirs, "It was an absolutely gorgeous part.
 And funny, too.
 My yen to play comedy was developing.
 The script was hilarious and the three actors who were in it were important stars."

 "I wore a bikini and no make up", said Collins later.
 "It was quite restful and more like a holiday than work."
-Collins later claimed she was the first actress to appear in a bikini on screen in this film.
+Collins later claimed that in this film she was the first actress to appear in a bikini on screen.
 Her character tears up a shirt into a makeshift one.

 The movie was mostly shot on location in Majorca, Spain, with studio work done in London.
 More's fee was £4,500.
 Filming began 22 June 1953.

-Peter Sellars has an uncredited cameo has the voice of a cockatoo.
+Peter Sellers has an uncredited cameo as the voice of a cockatoo.

 Reception

+Box office

 Although the film was released after Genevieve (1953), which made More a star, it performed disappointingly at the box office.
 He later wrote the film "was not so successful as we had hoped.
 We had all enjoyed ourselves making it, but the result was a bit of a disappointment".

+Critical reception

+Monthly Film Bulletin said "This is a humourless comedy whlch makes little of its situation.
+The jokes are largely about Robertson Hare wearing a grass skirt and peeping at Sadie bathing in the sea."

+Kine Weekly said: "Bizarre romantic comedy. ...
+The picture has quite an amusing shipboard opening in which Hermione Gingold, the guest artist, scores as a fluttering spinster, but its main action occurs on the island.
+Joan Collins' acting ability is somewhat limited, but she strips well as Sadie.
+Robertson Hare contributes a characteristic study as the snooty Gibble, George Cole makes every line tell as Carrol, and Kenneth More registers as the exuberant Plunkett.
+The staging is effective, but Noel Langley's treatment wavers.
+The play's early shafts, directed at social humbug, intellectual snobbery and modern civilisation, are aimed slightly too high, but once the humour descends to knockabout, laughs flow freely."

-Variety said it "does not come up to expectations".
+Variety said the film "does not come up to expectations".